damlacekic/AppcentNasaPictures/README.md

 ![Group 1](https://user-images.githubusercontent.com/72108390/118377082-69f09200-b5d4-11eb-8472-46c0a68be187.png)

-When users open the app they direcly reach a tab screen which contain the selection of rovers.
+When users open the app they reach directly a tab screen which contain the selection of rovers.

 ![giriş](https://user-images.githubusercontent.com/72108390/118377177-a3c19880-b5d4-11eb-96c2-ba75effbfb55.png)